 I write to you from Dili, the still sleepy capital of Timor-Leste, Southeast Asia’s newest and least developed country.
-I’ve spent the last month with Kaebauk Investimentu no Finansas (KIF), a long time Kiva Field Partner and one of only 2 microfinance organizations in the country.
+I’ve spent the last month with Kaebauk Investimentu no Finansas (KIF), a long time Kiva Field Partner and one of only two microfinance organizations in the country.
 Most of Timor still lack access to basic financial services and KIF fills a vital role in closing that margin.
 With 22 total branches, KIF has a footprint in every district, one of the few local organizations that cover the breadth of the country.

 While Timor is small, it is very mountainous and still struggles with underdeveloped infrastructure outside of the capitol.
 I’ve been fortunate to be here in the dry season, which means most of the dirt tracks are passable, but with good weather comes construction.
 Many roads turn into single lanes and traffic jams in remote and rural areas are common occurrences.
-It took nearly 8 hours on the coastal road to cover 200 kilometers to visit Lospalos, a town in the far west, while trips to the south side of the island can be even longer.
+It took nearly eight hours on the coastal road to cover 200 kilometers to visit Lospalos, a town in the far west, while trips to the south side of the island can be even longer.

 The small branch offices are both an office and a place of respite for loan officers.
 Mobile banking is almost non-existent in Timor and it can be expensive for a borrower in a rural area to find public transportation to the branch office to make their repayments.
 So this puts the responsibility on KIF and it’s loan officers to go out into the field to collect repayments and strengthen the relationship between borrowers and KIF staff.
 When I schedule a visit to a branch, the loan officers would already know where to find the borrower, whether their business was doing well or how far along their children were in school.
 KIF builds a community twice, by providing financial services and by connecting distant communities to larger towns and then onward to Dili.